 Despite his artistic and business income, Stuart died a pauper and was buried in an unmarked grave in 1828 in Boston, and the exact location of his remains is unknown.

-In his lifetime, Stuart painted everyone from King George III (when Stuart lived in Europe), John Jay, Martha Washington, John and Abigail Adams, James and Dolley Madison, Thomas Jefferson, King Louis XVI of France, James Monroe, John Randolph, Rufus King and Benjamin West.
+In his lifetime, Stuart painted a wide variety of prominent political figures, including King George III (when Stuart lived in Europe), John Jay, Martha Washington, John and Abigail Adams, James and Dolley Madison, Thomas Jefferson, King Louis XVI of France, James Monroe, John Randolph, Rufus King and Benjamin West.

 His first success was a picture called The Skater, a portrait of William Grant done in England in 1782.
 By 1794, Stuart was living in Philadelphia, which gave him easy access to President Washington (since the national capital was in Philadelphia at that time.)